gershnik/Translit/README.md

 ### Viewing/Configuring transliteration mappings

-When a transliteration input mode is selected the pop-up system menu will show addition entries like these
+When a transliteration input mode is selected, the pop-up system menu will show additional entries like these:

 <img src="doc/images/TranslitMenu.png" width="200px">